-Sleep Apnea and the Obese Patient
+Sleep Apnea and the Patient Affected by Obesity

 by Randal S. Baker, MD, FACS